 Program staff includes:

 - An Occupational Therapist supporting participants with their mental and physical wellness using a trauma-informed and evidence-based approach.
-Some services include but are not limited to skill building, self-management and psychosocial assessment and intervention.
+Some services include but are not limited to skill building, self-management, and psychosocial assessment and intervention.

 - A Vocational Counsellor providing participants with personalized, evidence-based employment support to help participants obtain meaningful work.
+Some services include providing links to long-term employment opportunities, job coaching, job sustainment support, and assisting participants with acquiring the skills and/or training needed for sustainable employment.

 Staff work alongside other clinicians in the primary care setting to connect participants to services that promote health and wellness and provide participants with individualized support in areas such job searching, job readiness and skill-building.
 These supports start right at entry to the program and staff help participants with rapid job searching, using the process to build confidence, learn employment skills, and develop resilience.